jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The Resource Public Key Infrastructure (RPKI) is used to secure inter-domain routing on the internet.
-This document defines a new Registration Data Access Protocol (RDAP) extension, "rpki1", for accessing the RPKI registration data in the Internet Number Registries (INRs) through RDAP.
-An Internet Number Registry (INR) could be a Regional Internet Registry (RIR), a National Internet Registry (NIR), or a Local Internet Registry (LIR).
+This document defines a new Registration Data Access Protocol (RDAP) extension, "rpki1", for accessing the RPKI registration data in the Internet Number Registry System (INRS) through RDAP.
+The Internet Number Registry System (INRS) is composed of Regional Internet Registries (RIRs), National Internet Registries (NIRs), and Local Internet Registries (LIRs).

 {mainmatter}

 # Introduction

 The network operators are increasingly deploying the Resource Public Key Infrastructure (RPKI, [@!RFC6480]) to secure inter-domain routing ([@RFC4271]) on the internet.
-RPKI enables internet number resource holders to cryptographically assert about their registered IP addresses and autonomous system numbers to prevent route hijacks and leaks.
+RPKI enables Internet Number Resource (INR) holders to cryptographically assert about their registered IP addresses and autonomous system numbers to prevent route hijacks and leaks.
 To that end, RPKI defines the following cryptographic profiles: